stuyam/stuyam.com/_posts/2025-11-10-migrating-from-heroku-to-hatchbox.md

 ### Bring Back the App
 - Everything is ready, so we just need to update the environment and bring the app back online.
 1. Back in the app `Environment` settings, rename `DATABASE_URL` to `HEROKU_DATABASE_URL` and save.
 You could delete it, but renaming keeps it handy in case you need to revert quickly.
-2. You should see another database URL, something like `RED_DATABASE_URL`, which points to the Hatchbox database.
+2. You should see another database URL, something like `RED_DATABASE_URL`, which points to the Hatchbox database we created.
 Rename that one to `DATABASE_URL` so Rails uses it as the primary database.
 3. Return to app `Settings` and disable maintenance mode.
 4. You should now be able to load your app in the browser with everything running on Hatchbox 🎉